CityOfNewYork/ACCESS-NYC/wp-content/plugins/enable-media-replace/readme.txt

 === Enable Media Replace ===
-Contributors: mungobbq
+Contributors: ShortPixel
 Tags: admin, attachment, media, files
 Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 4.9.4
 Stable tag: trunk

 Enables replacing attachment files by simply uploading a new file in the media library edit view.